 Not to be confused with the 2007 Nicolas Cage movie of the same name.

 Contains examples of the following tropes:

-- Aborted Arc - The resolution as to whether John Weller was a Chameara (someone with two sets of DNA) and therefore whether or not Lisa was actually his daughter, never occurs in favor of implying that he was poisoned by his wife and an intern's twin mixing up samples while stealing leg bones.
+- Aborted Arc: The resolution as to whether bodybuilding heart attack victim John Weller was a Chimera (someone with two sets of DNA) and therefore whether or not Lisa was actually his daughter, never occurs in favor of implying that he was poisoned by his wife and an intern's twin mixing up samples while stealing leg bones.

-- French Jerk - The talking orangutan swears in French, greatly annoying a French tourist who tried to speak with it.
+- French Jerk: The talking orangutan curses in French and Dutch, greatly annoying a French tourist who tried to speak with it.

 - One Steve Limit: Averted.
 Two of the female main characters have sons named Jamie.
 So when bounty hunters attempt to abduct one of them, they wind up taking the wrong Jamie, which results in them giving up on the entire bounty.

-- Poor Communication Kills: Gordon, the pedophile using genes as a defense, falls victim to this.
-He's about to re-ride a roller coaster (so he can watch a couple young girls who are riding it) when someone comes up to him and says something about not getting many "adult repeaters".
+- Poor Communication Kills: Gordon, Watson's nephew using genes as a defense for a rape Diehl framed him for, falls victim to this.
+He's about to re-ride a roller coaster (so he can watch a couple young girls who are riding it) when Bellarmino comes up to him and says something about not getting many "adult repeaters".
 He's talking about repeating the roller coaster, but Gordon thinks he means "repeat child molesters" and shoots him.
 He is gunned down soon after by some police officers/security guards.

-- Four Lines No Waiting - asides from minor stories focusing on politicians or random observers, the four narrative lines of Dave, the Parrot, the bounty hunter, and a pedophile using genes as a defense often intertwine.
+- Four Lines, No Waiting: Aside from minor stories focusing on politicians or random observers, the four narrative lines of Dave, the Parrot, the bounty hunter, and a pedophile using genes as a defense often intertwine.